NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ****************

 Each type of plug load can be entered as a ``/HPXML/Building/BuildingDetails/MiscLoads/PlugLoad``.

-It is required that at least a miscellaneous plug load (PlugLoadType="other") is specified to represent all residual plug loads not explicitly captured elsewhere.
+It is required to include miscellaneous plug loads (PlugLoadType="other"), which represents all residual plug loads not explicitly captured elsewhere.
+It is common to include television plug loads (PlugLoadType="TV other"), which represents all television energy use in the home.
+It is less common to include the other plug load types, as they are less frequently found in homes.
+If not entered, the simulation will not include that type of plug load.

   ========================================  =======  ======  ===========  ========  ========  =============================================================
   Element                                   Type     Units   Constraints  Required  Default   Notes